 It Builds More Sorrow and Less Comfort

 Another study found that social media use is associated with a greater sense of social isolation.
-Not shockingly, the more people spend hours on these apps, the more socially disconnected they become.
+Not shockingly, the more people spend hours on these social media apps, the more socially disconnected they become.
 Social alienation is one of the worst conditions for people, psychologically, physically, and emotionally.

 Connecting Our Lives with Others Is Mentally Unhealthy